ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 example) cannot be obtained by a client that does not have the previous version 101 or 103, respectively.

-# TIPS High Level Workflow {#workflow}
+# TIPS Workflow and Resource Location Schema {#workflow}

-## Workflow Overview
+## Workflow

 At a high level, an ALTO client first uses the TIPS service to indicate the information resource(s) that the client wants to monitor.
-For each requested resource, the server returns a JSON object that contains a URI, which points to the root of a TIPS view, and a summary of the current view, which contains, at the minimum, the start-seq and end-seq of the update graph and a server-recommended edge to consume first.
+For each requested resource, the server returns a JSON object that contains a URL, which points to the root of a TIPS view, and a summary of the current view, which contains, at the minimum, the start-seq and end-seq of the update graph and a server-recommended edge to consume first.